justeattakeaway/JustEat.StatsD/README.md

 var result = await stats.Time("someStat", async t => await GetSomethingAsync());
 ```

-In all these cases the function is supplied with a `IDisposableTimer t` so that the stat name can be changed if need be.
+In all these cases the function or delegate is supplied with a `IDisposableTimer t` so that the stat name can be changed if need be.

 ##### Credits